HOW TO ENTER FOR THE CHALLENGE

 Certificates of Achievement

-- Learners scoring at least 60%, i.e. 15 or more out of 25 in the First Round qualify to participate in the Final Round.
+- Learners scoring 50% or more, i.e. 10 or more out of 20 in the First Round qualify to participate in the Final Round.

 - Only schools that have registered for the Final Round (i.e. submitted their First Round forms) on time will be allowed to participate.

-- The Final Round is written on 30 July at a central venue in each region.
-The Regional Organiser organises duplication of papers, venues, invigilation and marking of papers and will inform participating schools of arrangements for the Final Round by 25 July - if he/she has your
+- The Final Round is written on 1 August at a central venue in each region.
+The Regional Organiser organises venues, invigilation and will inform participating schools of arrangements for the Final Round by 25 July - if he/she has your

-All learners scoring more than 80% in the Final receive a "gold" Certificate of Achievement, those scoring more than 60% receive "silver", and those scoring more than 50% receive "bronze".
+All learners scoring more than 80% in the Final receive a "gold" Certificate of Achievement, those scoring more than 60% receive "silver", and those scoring 50% or more receive "bronze".
 Last year nearly 4 000 learners received certificates.
 Certificates will be printed by SAMF and posted directly to participating schools.

-- Participation in the First Round is free to all pupils.
+Participation in the Challenge costs R8/R10/R12 per learner - detail to follow.
 We encourage schools to become members of AMESA (see the enclosed membership form).

 We trust that learners and teachers will enjoy the Challenge, and benefit from it!
 More details about the Challenge, including free past papers, are available on the web at http://www.amesa.org.za/Challenge/Index.htm

 The Challenge is organised by SAMF (South African Mathematics Foundation) in cooperation with AMESA.